-> 3. You need to reduce the number of tasks (this is connected to reducing headcount).
+3. You need to reduce the number of tasks (this is connected to reducing headcount).
 More suppliers mean more tasks either carried out by your employees or outsourced.
-The example of lowering the external cost is pending US legislation that requires businesses to file a 1099 form for every provider with whom they spend $600 or more per year.
+The example of lowering the external cost is due to US legislation that requires businesses to file a 1099 form for every provider with whom they spend $600 or more per year.
 Most of the businesses will outsource this task.
 As this task has to be completed for each supplier, using one SLV supplier results in an outsourcing cost that is multiple times lower than in the case of multiple providers.

 Everyone is accustomed to many professional habits and we don’t want to change something that works, there’s no doubt about it.
 The question is whether there’s anything that works better.
 In an ever-changing world we are challenged to seek new and more efficient solutions each day to meet our objectives.
-With the current business environment and global economic climate, it seems reasonable to change the story from “We prefer to work with freelancers.” to “We welcome SLVs.”, especially with the PEMT boom and enormous volumes to be processed just around the corner.
+With the current business environment and global economic climate it seems reasonable to change the story from “We prefer to work with freelancers.” to “We welcome SLVs.” especially with the PEMT boom and enormous volumes to be processed just around the corner.

 You can visit Multilingual Magazine’s site to learn more.